THE LITTLE HORN OF DANIEL 8 IS NOT ANTIOCHUS EPIPHANES

 Such a view would mean that we could not understand the 1290 days, yet Christ said in reference to Daniel’s book, “whoso readeth let him understand.”
 Matt 24:15.

 8. The daily treads underfoot God’s sanctuary and host in verse 13. “...the vision concerning the daily, and the transgression of desolation, to give both the sanctuary and the host to be trodden underfoot?”
-The daily here cannot be Christ’s ministry as Christ’s ministry does not tread upon his people and his sanctuary.
+The "daily" and "the transgression of desolation" are two destructive powers which attempt to destroy God's people and the sanctuary.
+The "daily" here cannot be Christ’s ministry as Christ’s ministry does not tread upon (destroy) his people or his sanctuary.

 9. Christ’s sacrifice is central to His heavenly ministry.
 The fact that the word sacrifice is not associated with the daily in the original Hebrew and is not to be associated with the daily could be taken as a point against the daily representing Christ’s heavenly ministry.